zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

 <Admonition type="info" icon="📘" title="Notes">

-Currently, pipelines only work with collections in a [serverless cluster](./create-cluster#set-up-a-serverless-cluster).
+Currently, pipelines only work with collections in a [serverless cluster](./undefined#set-up-a-serverless-cluster).
+In one project, you can only create up to 5 pipelines of the same type.

 </Admonition>